Vegan Cookie Cake

 Why This Recipe is a Winner

-- Ground flaxseed is a perfect egg replacer that adds binding to the batter without adding unnecessary flavor
+- EGG-FREE — Ground flaxseed is a perfect egg replacer that adds binding to the batter without adding flavor.

-- Pressing reserved chocolate chips into the top of the cooke dough before baking, means lots of melty chocolate chips will show through in your cooke cake!
+- CHOCOLATEY — Pressing reserved chocolate chips into the top of the cookie dough before baking means lots of melty chocolate chips will show through in your cookie cake!

 Key Ingredients